-EDU 346F PRE-PRACTICUM: CURRICULUM AND METHODS IN SCIENCE AND TECHNOLOGY (5-12)
+EDU 346F PRE-PRACTICUM: CURRICULUM AND METHODS IN SCIENCE AND TECHNOLOGY (5-8; 8-12)

 This is the supervised field-based component of EDU 346.
 Students spend at least 25 hours at the field site and complete prepracticum tasks required.
 Students must be enrolled in EDU 346.
+This course is offered during alternate even fall semesters.
+(Fall 2024, Fall 2026)

-(Fall 2018, Fall 2020) Staff/One credit
+Staff/One credit